DESIGN, INSTALLATION & TECHNICAL PRODUCT INFORMATIONVisit Lysaght Professionals

 "At Nui Dat we had one the same as this with a veranda at each end.
 We played darts at one end and at the other the corporal ran the bar.

 "By 1971, Australia was starting to pull out of Vietnam.
 These sheds were still being manufactured and stockpiled at Wallangarra.
 Many became surplus.

 "We got onto this one through military contacts and just before last Anzac Day (2014) the army built it as an exercise, sending a dozen soldiers, an engineer and a cook up here."

 The Toogoom Community Hall became a small army base where the soldiers showered and ate while camping nearby during the construction period.

-"The hardwood timber we put in added to the bracing; it's now so strong that it's cyclone proof and local authorities want to use it as an emergency centre," Mr Higgins said.
+"The hardwood timber we put in added to the bracing.
+It's so strong that it's cyclone proof and authorities want to use it as an emergency centre," Mr Higgins said.

 "This is not about talking war; there's nothing glorious about war.
-We want to make this a pleasant, enjoyable place to visit and be used by all and sundry.
+We want to make this a pleasant, enjoyable place to come to and be used by all and sundry.

-"Cadets will use it and we also plan to run community health programs and have speakers come here to talk about such things as rural fire fighting and first aid.
+"Cadets will use it and we plan to run community health programs and have speakers come here to talk about such things as rural fire fighting and first aid.

 "Since we got our shed, men's shelters, sporting clubs and Scouts have been putting them up in other places across Australia.